Updated March 2023

 Nurses and midwives with general or non-practicing registration must renew their registration with the NMBA by 31 May each year.

 The Australian Health Practitioner Regulation Agency (Ahpra) manages the registration and renewal process on behalf of the NMBA.

 You can help by reminding employees when their registration is due and encouraging them to renew quickly and easily online.

-An online subscription service is available for you to request publicly available registration details of multiple employees – up to 50,000 nurses or midwives at a time – using their unique registration numbers.
-It is important in the interest of public safety that you check the national register to make sure nurses and midwives are registered to practice.
+It is important in the interest of public safety that you check the national register to make sure nurses and midwives employed are registered to practise.